JoyRume/CLI-Project3/README.md

 #  Alembic
 it was intalled and used in the initialization of migrations

+# Right click the database and open with SQLite Viewer to see the data in the database

 #  The CLI functionality
 the CLI functionality is in the cli.py whereby the CRUD functionality of all the models have been applied